The life and sport of Abraham Cann -

 Red Lion St Columb Red Lion, St Columb Major, where Polkinhorn was landlord

-How Cann was Regarded by wrestling fans
+How Cann was Regarded by Wrestling Fans

 There can be no doubt that Abe's popularity had a lot to do with his pre-eminence in the sport, but also owed much to his personality and demeanour.
 It was clear that throughout his career Abe had consistently rejected the many bribes offered him to throw a match.
 These contemporary newspaper descriptions show us the kind of man he was.